UK's Harry and Meghan to drop titles and retire as working royals

 “Although they can no longer formally represent the queen, the Sussexes have made clear that everything they do will continue to uphold the values of her majesty,” the palace spokeswoman said.

+Before their wedding, Harry’s spokesman said that Meghan was seeking to become a British citizen, but rules specify that prospective Britons spend the vast majority of their time in the United Kingdom.
+Buckingham Palace declined to comment on the issue.

-“I think the queen has dealt with this crisis because she has absolutely drawn the line: you can be private people, but you cannot be royal at the same time,” Alistair Bruce, a commentator on the royals, told Sky News.
+“I think the queen has dealt with this crisis because she has absolutely drawn the line: you can be private people, but you cannot be royal at the same time,” Alastair Bruce, a commentator on the royals, told Sky News.

 “There’s no halfway house.”

-Reporting by Michael Holden; Writing by Andy Bruce; Editing by Frances Kerry
+Reporting by Michael Holden in London; Writing by Andy Bruce; Editing by Frances Kerry and Matthew Lewis